 Take a marriage in which the husband and wife are seventy years old, they have been married for forty-five years, they are both retired and both receiving social security.
 How will the court divide the assets and incomes?

-There are insufficient appellate court cases, especially after the enactment of the Illinois maintenance guidelines, to make an accurate prediction.
+There are insufficient appellate court cases, especially after the enactment of the Illinois maintenance guidelines, to accurately predict.
 From a sense of fairness, there may be an argument that there should be a deviation from the maintenance guidelines such that maintenance in a very long-term marriage should come closer to equalizing incomes.
 This would mean that the party with a higher income, because of higher Social Security benefits and higher pension benefits, would be paying maintenance to the other.
-One might start with the Illinois maintenance guidelines.
+Thus, one might start with the Illinois maintenance guidelines.
 But in very long-term-marriage cases there may be excellent arguments that the guidelines should not apply.

 If maintenance is awarded in a long-term marriage (over twenty years) and the wife is close to or over fifty years old, has spent most of her adult life raising the children of the parties, and has no specific income generating skill, what will be the duration and amount of maintenance?

 There are three types of maintenance awards:

 - Fixed-term maintenance that is not likely in this situation;